fluentcms/FluentCMS/src/GUIDELINE.md

 ## Multiple Attributes

-Split attributes into multiple lines for tags with more than two attributes.
+Split attributes into multiple lines for tags with more than one attribute.

 ```c#
 // DO